simleo/avroknife/README.markdown

 	pip install avroknife

 If you want to access HDFS, `pydoop` Python library is required to be installed in the system.
-You can follow the description on [Pydoop's documentation page](http://pydoop.sourceforge.net/docs/installation.html) in order to proceed with its installation.
+You can follow the description on [Pydoop's documentation page](http://crs4.github.io/pydoop/installation.html) in order to proceed with its installation.
 On Ubuntu 14.04, this boils down to the following steps:

 - Install Hadoop.
 If you want to install it on a single node in a so-called pseudo-distributed mode, I recommend to use the Cloudera Hadoop distribution.
 This can be done by following Cloudera's [step-by-step guide](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Quick-Start/cdh4qs_topic_3_2.html).
 Apart from the `hadoop-0.20-conf-pseudo` package from the Cloudera repository that is mentioned in the guide, you also have to install `hadoop-client` package.
-- Install the following Ubuntu packages: `libboost-python-dev`, `python-support`, `python-software-properties`, `libssl-dev`, i.e., `sudo apt-get install libboost-python-dev python-support python-software-properties libssl-dev`.
+- Install `libssl-dev`, i.e., `sudo apt-get install libssl-dev`.
 - Make sure that Java is installed and the `JAVA_HOME` environment variable is set properly.
 - Install the package through `pip`, i.e., `sudo -i pip install pydoop`.